-The Friends of the Texas Historical Commission's Preservation Scholars Program aims to offer students from diverse cultural and ethnic backgrounds exposure to the wide variety of academic degrees and specializations applicable to historic preservation.
-Working with Texas Historical Commission (THC) staff, Preservation Scholars gain experience in the fields of history, architecture, archaeology, economic development, downtown revitalization, heritage tourism, and more.
+The Friends of the Texas Historical Commission’s Preservation Scholars Program offers students from underrepresented ethnic and cultural backgrounds, as well as those from non-traditional academic backgrounds, exposure to the wide variety of degrees and specializations applicable to historic preservation.
+Working with Texas Historical Commission (THC) staff, Preservation Scholars gain experience in the fields of architecture, archaeology, economic development, downtown revitalization, heritage tourism, and more.